HugoDerave/ApexLegendsAPI/README.md

 # API Response
 If the API returns with a httpcode other than 200, there was an error while processing the data.
 You should get the error message in response.

-If code 200 is returned, you'll find the following JSON content:
+If code 200 is returned, you'll find the following JSON content (THIS IS FOR V1.
+SEE V2.JSON IF YOU'RE USING V2):

     {"global":{"name":"HeyImLIFELINE","uid":1000575543540,"platform":"PC","level":65,"toNextLevelPercent":79,"internalUpdateCount":1189},"realtime":{"lobbyState":"open","isOnline":1,"isInGame":0,"canJoin":1,"selectedLegend":"Mirage"},"legends":{"selected":{"Mirage":{"kills":"13","empty":0}},"all":{"Bangalore":{"kills":"11","creeping_barrage_damage":"180"},"Bloodhound":{"kills":"75","top_3":"12"},"Lifeline":{"kills":"770","damage":"198139","dropped_items_for_squadmates":"202"},"Caustic":{"kills":"4"},"Gibraltar":{"kills":"0"},"Mirage":{"kills":"13"},"Pathfinder":{"kills":"9","pistol_kills":"0","beacons_scanned":"0"},"Wraith":{"kills":"19"}}},"total":{"kills":901,"creeping_barrage_damage":180,"top_3":12,"damage":198139,"dropped_items_for_squadmates":202,"pistol_kills":0,"beacons_scanned":0,"kd":-1}}